-On January 31, 2022, we completed the acquisition of TrapX Security ("TrapX"), an Israeli-based cyber deception technology company, acquiring 100% of the equity interest for a purchase price of \$18,653, paid in cash.
+In fiscal 2022, we completed the acquisition of TrapX Security, an Israeli-based cyber deception technology company, acquiring 100% of the equity interest for a purchase price of \$18,653, paid in cash.
 The primary reason for the business combination is to expand the security features of our software-as-a-service offerings.
 The technology was valued using the replacement method.
 The following table summarizes the purchase price allocation as of the date of acquisition:

-Assets acquired and liabilities assumed: ASSELS acuuneu allu Habilities assullicu.
+Assets acquired and liabilities assumed:

-•

 Cash \$ 1,759

 Trade accounts receivable 700

 Developed technology 3,750

 Pre-acquisition tax contingencies (736)

 Accrued expenses (523)

 Deferred revenue (1,642)

 Total identifiable net assets acquired and liabilities assumed 3,308

 Goodwill 15,345

 Total purchase price \$ 18,653

-,